open-feature/openfeature.dev/blog/2025-03-19-devcycle-march-hackathon.md

 <img src={require('@site/static/img/blog/2025-03-19-devcycle-march-hackathon/codemod.png').default} />

-These codemods are a great starting point for anyone looking to do much of the heavy lifting updating a codebase from DevCycle or Launchdarkly Node.js SDKs to OpenFeature.
+[These codemods](https://github.com/DevCycleHQ-Sandbox/OpenFeature-Codemod) are a great starting point for anyone looking to do much of the heavy lifting, updating a codebase from DevCycle or Launchdarkly Node.js SDKs to OpenFeature.
 We are interested in feedback from the community about the value of these codemods and if we should continue developing them for more languages / vendors, as well as if these codemods would make sense as an OpenFeature-supported project.

 ### Docusaurus OpenFeature Wrapper